Laura Vicuña: The sacrifice

-One day, remembering the phrase of Jesus: “No one has greater love than to give up one’s life for one’s friends," Laura decided to give her life in exchange for her mother's salvation.
+One day, remembering the phrase of Jesus: “No one has greater love than to give up one’s life for one’s friends," Laura decided with the authorization of her Bishop to give her life in exchange for her mother's salvation.
 As time passed she became seriously ill with pulmonary tuberculosis.
+One day she was beaten up by Manuel Mora even though she was very weak and sick and that accelerated her death.
 Before she died, Laura told her mother: “Mama, I offer my life for you, I asked our Lord for this.
 Before I die, Mother, would I have the joy of seeing you repent?”
 Mercedes crying, answered: “I swear, I will do whatever you ask me!
 God is the witness of my promise!"
 Laura smiled and said: "Thank you, Jesus!
 Thank you, Mary!
 Goodbye, Mother!
 Now I die happy!"
-On January 22, 1904, Laura died of her disease, weakened by the physical abuse she previously received from Mora, having offered her life for the salvation of her mother.
+On 22 January 1904, Laura died of her disease, weakened by the physical abuse she previously received from Mora, having offered her life for the salvation of her mother.
 From 1937 to 1958, Laura's remains lay in the Nequén graveyard, after which they were moved to Bahía Blanca.
 One of her famous sayings is "Suffer silently and Smile always".